dslmeinte/polyglot-emf/README.md

 Some proposals for separate work packages:

 1. Describe a [JSON Schema](https://json-schema.org/specification.html) for "XMI in JSON", based on/extracted from [ecore.js](https://emfjson.github.io/projects/ecorejs/latest/), [`emfjson-jackson`](https://github.com/emfjson/emfjson-jackson) and [PyEcore](https://github.com/pyecore/pyecore).
+	This would be useful as JSON Schema is a standard that's increasingly supported by tools, and standards/frameworks/specifications such as [OpenAPI](http://spec.openapis.org/oas/v3.0.3) (formerly Swagger).
 	* If ecore.js, `emfjson-jackson` and PyEcore differ: find a middle ground, and try to advocate/establish that through PRs?